Brian Wilson – Director

 Jeanette Steinmann – Research and Information Coordinator

-Jeanette is a first-year PhD student in the School of Kinesiology at UBC.
-She recently finished her MA at UBC (Kinesiology, 2020) which focused on the experiences of homeless cyclists in Vancouver, BC.
+Jeanette (she/they) is a PhD Candidate in the School of Kinesiology at UBC.
+Their MA at UBC (Kinesiology, 2020) focused on the experiences of homeless cyclists in Vancouver, BC.
 Prior to that she completed a B.Kin at the University of Calgary (2017).
 In her doctoral work she explores topics at the intersection of poverty, physical activity, environment, and transport.

 Matt Dolf – Advisor